microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 - None - Output is presented as an object using PowerShell defaults.
 This is the default.
 - Yaml - Output is serialized as YAML.
 - Json - Output is serialized as JSON.
+- Markdown - Output is serialized as Markdown.
 - NUnit3 - Output is serialized as NUnit3 (XML).
 - Csv - Output is serialized as a comma separated values (CSV).
   - The following columns are included for `Detail` output: